 Florida Racketeering Laws: Related Resources

 Racketeering / RICO charges are very serious and typically indicate underlying crimes as well.
 If convicted, you may face up to 30 years in prison, so having a strong defense is crucial to your interests.
-Get started today with a free review of your criminal charges by a Florida attorney.
+If you've been charged with racketeering, or a related crime, it's in your best interest to contact a criminal defense attorney in Florida to learn more about the charges you're facing and your options moving forward.

 Contact a qualified attorney.